SEND School Information Report

 Access to the curriculum for students with SEND is achieved through inclusion in smaller groups where appropriate, in-class support from Teaching Assistants and differentiation; differentiation is not the sole province of the Learning Support Department but the department will support staff in this area.

-Modified curriculum KS3
+Modified curriculum Key Stage 3

 In Years 8 & 9 some students are directed towards World Studies groups with a focus on literacy support.
 This replaces MFL (Modern Foreign Languages) on the timetable.
 Members of the Learning Support Department will teach these lessons.
 In parallel with this provision, bottom sets in English will be taught by members of the Learning Support Department where possible.

-Identified maths support is provided for students by specialist Maths teachers to address individual difficulties.
+Identified maths support is provided for students by specialist Maths teachers where appropriate to address individual difficulties.
 Parental permission is sought and consultation made between English, Maths, MFL (Modern Foreign Languages) and the Learning Support Department before students are invited to take advantage of these options.
 Students in the Year 8 World Studies groups will continue to access this provision in Year 9.

 Students for whom English is an additional language will be provided with an individualised approach to their language acquisition; this may include 1-1 withdrawal, in class support and the provision of specific differentiated materials.
 The level of support will vary depending upon the students’ progress and confidence.

-Modified curriculum KS4
+Modified curriculum Key Stage 4

-For a minority of students an individualised timetable may be required in key Stage 4.
+For a minority of students an individualised timetable may be required in Key Stage 4.